UCI-Networking-Group/PoliGraph/README.md

 - Dataset preparation scripts under `datasets/`.
 - Model training scripts under `models/`.

+PoliGraph is part of [the Policy-Technology project](https://athinagroup.eng.uci.edu/projects/auditing-and-policy-analysis/) of the UCI Networking Group.

 ## Citation

-If you create a publication based on PoliGraph, please cite the paper as follows:
+If you create a publication based on PoliGraph and/or its dataset, please cite the paper as follows:

 ```bibtex
 @inproceedings{cui2023poligraph,